dnanexus/dx-streaming-upload/README.md

 Minimal Ansible version: 2.0.

-This program is intended for Ubuntu 14.04 (Trusty) and has been tested on the 15.10 (Wily) release.
+This program is intended for Ubuntu 14.04 and 16.04, and has been tested on Red Hat 7.4/7.5 and OLE (Oracle Linux Enterprise) 7.
+It has not been tested on any other versions.

 ## Requirements

 Users of this module needs a DNAnexus account and its accompanying authentication.
-To register for a trial account, visit the DNAnexus homepage.
+To register for a trial account, visit the [DNAnexus homepage](https://platform.dnanexus.com/register).

-More information and tutorials about the DNAnexus platform can be found at the DNAnexus wiki page.
+More information and tutorials about the DNAnexus platform can be found at the [DNAnexus wiki page](https://wiki.dnanexus.com/Home).

 The remote-user that the role is run against must possess READ access to monitored_folder and WRITE access to disk for logging and temporary storage of tar files.
 These are typically stored under the remote-user's home directory, and is specified in the file monitor_run_config.template or as given explicitly by the variables local_tar_directory and local_log_directory.

 The machine that this role is deployed to should have sufficient free memory depending on the throughput of the sequencing instrument.
 For Novaseq and HiSeqs we recommend a machine with atleast 8 cores, 32 GB of RAM, and 500GB - 1TB of storage.

 ## Installation
-##### Using Ubuntu (tested on 14.04/16.04)
+#### Using Ubuntu (tested on 14.04/16.04)
 Create a working directory.
-Please select the /opt folder as working directory (in our case we are using use ~/dx)
+Select the /opt folder as working directory (in our case we are using use ~/dx)
 ```
 mkdir ~/dx
 cd ~/dx